Addis Ababa: Middle Ages

 Mount Entoto, a high tableland to the north of current Addis Ababa, is one of a handful of sites put forward as a possible location for a medieval imperial capital known as Barara.
 This permanent fortified city was established during the early to mid-15th century and it served as the main residence of several successive emperors up to the early 16th-century reign of Libne Dengel.
-The city was depicted standing between Mount Zuqualla and Menegasha on a map drawn by the Italian cartographer Fra Mauro in around 1450, and it was razed and plundered by Ahmed Gragn while the imperial army was trapped on the south of the Awash River in 1529, an event witnessed and documented two years later by the Yemeni writer Arab-Faqih.
+The city was depicted standing between Mount Zuqualla and Menegasha on a map drawn by the Italian cartographer Fra Mauro in around 1450, and it was razed and plundered by Ahmad ibn Ibrahim while the imperial army was trapped on the south of the Awash River in 1529, an event witnessed and documented two years later by the Yemeni writer Arab-Faqih.
 The suggestion that Barara was located on Mount Entoto is supported by the very recent discovery of a large medieval town overlooking Addis Ababa located between rock-hewn Washa Mikael and the more modern church of Entoto Maryam, founded in the late 19th century.
 Dubbed the Pentagon, the 30-hectare site incorporates a castle with 12 towers, along with 520 meters of stone walls measuring up to 5-meter high.
-Described a "metropolis", Barara is estimated to have a population exceeding 160,000 people, comparable to the largest European towns in 1500 CE, Paris and Naples.
+Described a "metropolis", Barara is estimated to have had a population exceeding 160,000 people, comparable to the largest European towns in 1500 CE, Paris and Naples.

+Pre-foundation inhabitants

+The area that became Addis Ababa was inhabited by the Gafat people in the centuries before the city's foundation.
+The Gafat spoke a South Ethio-Semitic language distinct from both Amharic and Oromo, and by the 16th century their territory ran along the left bank of the Abbay river from the Wäläqa river in northern Shewa southward to the headwaters of the Awash River.
+The region of Éndägäbtän, which covers the area around the Awash source, was their domain from at least the 14th century.

+The Gafat comprised numerous subgroups, among them the Abädray, Ašmän, Šat, and Wänge, but never developed shared political institutions across these groups, which enabled the Christian monarchs to deal with them separately.

+From the late 16th century, Oromo groups moving northward through the region drove the local Gafat population across the Abbay into Gojjam.
+Those who remained were absorbed into the Oromo population.
+The Éndägäbtän territory later became part of the Männagäsha Awrajja in the pre-1974 administrative system, lying west of present-day Addis Ababa.